+For home-routed PDU Session or PDU Session with I-SMF, steps 3-4 below are performed by V-SMF/V-UPF or I-SMF/I-UPF.

 3-4.
-When downlink packet is received in the UPF, if in step 2 the SMF indicated drop notification to the UPF, the UPF notifies the SMF if the discarded DL data matches the traffic descriptor provided in step 2 and the SMF reports the DDN Failure status with NEF Correlation ID, by means of Nsmf_PDUSession_SMContextStatusNotify message, to the AMF indicated as notification endpoint.
+When the first downlink packet matching the traffic descriptor is received in the UPF, if in step 2 the SMF indicated drop notification to the UPF, the UPF notifies the SMF and the SMF reports the DDN Failure status with NEF Correlation ID, by means of Nsmf_PDUSession_SMContextStatusNotify message, to the AMF indicated as notification endpoint.